vhive-serverless/vHive/docs/benchmarking/methodology.md

 ![Diagram of TimeseriesDB in a sample asynchronous pipeline](./assets/timeseriesdb.png) _Diagram of TimeseriesDB in a sample asynchronous pipeline_

+### vHive Metadata
+vHive Metadata is some high-level information for a given asynchronous request that is  relied on by the TimeseriesDB.
+For the purposes of pipeline developers, it can simply be thought as an opaque binary object that is to be passed around in gRPC requests and CloudEvents. vHive Metadata is created at the invoker, and eventually consumed by TimeseriesDB.

+In gRPC requests, vHive Metadata is passed as field `bytes vHiveMetadata = 15` of `HelloRequest` message.
+In CloudEvents, vHive metadata is stored in `vhivemetadata` extension attribute of type byte array---this is also what TimeseriesDB looks for.

+Developers can use `utils/benchmarking/eventing/vhivemetadata` to read and create vHive metadata objects.

 ## Benchmarking
 You can use [examples/invoker](../../examples/invoker) (the "invoker") to